Skip to content

 Most ID checks happen in under five seconds.
 The bouncer's initial assessment is built around three things they can see immediately: the photo match against the person standing in front of them, the rough physical quality of the card, and any obvious signs of nervousness or unusual behavior.
 Experienced bouncers do this almost subconsciously.
 By the time they hand the ID back or ask for a second look, the decision is usually already made.

 The three-second pass is not about deep inspection.
 It is about pattern recognition.
 Bouncers see thousands of real IDs and develop intuition about what a typical card from a particular state looks and feels like at quick glance.
 Anything that breaks the pattern gets flagged for closer attention.
+For a venue type where this pattern recognition runs through several additional layers, see fake IDs at casinos.
+For a venue with stricter mandatory scanning driven by state license risk, see cannabis dispensary ID checks.

 The Photo and the Person